Last updated: March 8th, 2018

 Beyond Regular Life Insurance Policies

-If you have a criminal record and have been declined for a regular life insurance policy, you may qualify for a graded policy.
-Graded policies, sometimes referred to as high risk life insurance or guaranteed issue life insurance, are essentially geared for someone who cannot obtain traditional coverage.
+If you have a criminal record and have been declined for a standard life insurance policy, you may qualify for a graded policy.
+Graded policies, sometimes referred to as high risk life insurance or guaranteed issue, are essentially geared for someone who cannot obtain traditional coverage.
 Some companies specialize in graded policies and people who have criminal records might consider applying with them if they have been turned down for a regular policy.
 An alternative can also be an accidental life insurance policy – anyone can qualify for this type of policy, and at least you have some coverage in place.

 Guaranteed Acceptance Life Insurance